SiddharthFX/SiddharthFX/README.md

 # 💫 About Me:
-👋 Hi, I’m Siddharth N.R, Final year B.Tech student specializing in Artificial Intelligence and Data Science, deeply passionate about cutting-edge technologies that are shaping the future.<br><br>Currently, I’m advancing my expertise in Solidity and blockchain development, with a strong focus on building secure, scalable, and real-world Web3 applications.
-My work explores the intersection of AI and decentralized systems, aiming to solve critical problems in finance, healthcare, and identity through smart contracts and on-chain innovation.<br><br>I’m committed to building meaningful products, contributing to open-source ecosystems, and staying hands-on with the latest in DeFi, tokenized assets, and blockchain infrastructure.
-Whether it’s through hackathons, research, or collaborative projects, I’m constantly looking to push boundaries and grow as a developer and innovator.<br><br>Let’s connect if you’re into Web3, AI, startups, or just building the future, onchain.
+👋 Hi, I'm Siddharth N.R, a final-year B.Tech student specializing in Artificial Intelligence and Data Science, driven by a passion for building intelligent systems that solve real-world problems.

+My primary focus is on Artificial Intelligence, Machine Learning, and Large Language Models (LLMs), where I actively explore the latest advancements in generative AI, agentic workflows, retrieval-augmented generation (RAG), and AI-powered applications.
+I enjoy transforming complex ideas into practical products that enhance decision-making, automation, and user experiences.

+I am particularly interested in the intersection of AI, healthcare, finance, and emerging technologies, building solutions that leverage machine learning, deep learning, and modern AI frameworks to create meaningful impact.
+From developing AI assistants and intelligent analytics platforms to experimenting with multimodal AI systems, I am constantly expanding my technical expertise and staying at the forefront of innovation.

+Beyond development, I actively participate in hackathons, contribute to collaborative projects, and continuously learn about advancements in AI infrastructure, model optimization, and scalable machine learning systems.
+My goal is to build products that are not only technically impressive but also valuable, accessible, and impactful.

 ## 🌐 Socials: